 Roaming in Latin America with Optus

 Finally, Optus also offers to roam to certain Latin American countries.
-So if you are a customer of this company, you can enjoy roaming services at the following prices:
+So if you are an Optus user, you can enjoy roaming services at the following prices:

 - Calls made to locals: $1.90 per minute